Proud of our heritage, committed to our future

 The Good Conversation Book Club

 If you would like to join the book club, let the library know, so they can get a book for you to read.
-A cup of coffee and a good lively conversation will be waiting.
+A cup of coffee or tea and a good lively conversation will be waiting.

 You can stop by the Titonka Public Library (136 Main St. N., Titonka, IA), call them at 515-928-2509 or email them at firstname.lastname@example.org.